newaetech/chipwhisperer/docs/prerequisites.rst

 Prerequisites
 #############

-A few methods for installing ChipWhisperer do not require prior installation of the following prerequisites (:ref:`install-windows-auto`, :ref:`install-virtual-machine`).
+One for installing ChipWhisperer do not require prior installation of the following prerequisites (:ref:`install-virtual-machine`).
 However, if you want more control over where, and how you install the prerequisites, the prerequisite installation process for your operating system is detailed below.

  * :ref:`GNU/Linux <prerequisites-linux>`
  * :ref:`Windows <prerequisites-windows>`